python/cpython/Doc/c-api/unicode.rst

    .. versionadded:: 3.3

-.. c:function:: PyObject* PyUnicode_FromStringAndSize(const char *u, Py_ssize_t size)
+.. c:function:: PyObject* PyUnicode_FromStringAndSize(const char *str, Py_ssize_t size)

-   Create a Unicode object from the char buffer *u*.
+   Create a Unicode object from the char buffer *str*.
 The bytes will be interpreted as being UTF-8 encoded.
 The buffer is copied into the new object.
    The return value might be a shared object, i.e. modification of the data is